TigerForge2/easycolorsmap/README.md

 #### WHAT'S NEW

 #### 1.1 (27/06/2022)
  - The "Easy Colors Map" palette is now available as a "pop-up palette" doing right-click + SHIFT on the Krita document.
-At the moment, it works only with the "Freehand brush".
  - Some improvements and bug fix

 #### 1.0 (24/06/2022)